 Prefab: Panelized vs Modular

 People often ask us why we prefabricate our houses as panels rather than in large modules.
-Let’s first be sure we’re clear on what we’re talking about.
+Let us first be sure that we are clear on what we are talking about.
 In both modular and panelized prefabrication, a large part of the house is built in a factory.

 In modular construction, whole portions of the house are built as fully-finished volumes, which are then trucked to the building site and lifted onto a pre-built foundation.
-You’ve probably seen such housing modules rolling down the highway, with flashing lights warning you of “Wide Load.”
+You have probably seen such housing modules rolling down the highway, with flashing lights warning you of “Wide Load.”

 In panelized construction, only the exterior shell of the house is pre-built in the factory (interior and exterior finishes are added later), and that shell is broken down into a series of flat panels dimensioned so that they can be shipped on a conventional flat-bed truck, then assembled on a built foundation.

-Modular and panelized construction address two problems presented by conventional “stick-built” construction: it’s difficult to build accurately when you must cut and assemble every piece of the house on-site, and building that way takes a great deal of time.
-Prefabrication is more accurate and it’s faster.
+Modular and panelized construction address two problems presented by conventional “stick-built” construction: it is difficult to build accurately when you must cut and assemble every piece of the house on-site, and building that way takes a great deal of time.
+Prefabrication is more accurate and it is faster.
 So again: Why do we panelize?

 One of the hallmarks of our houses is their spatial variety.
 Some spaces are intimate, others are expansive.
 Some are standard height, others soar up to two stories.
 Some spaces have exterior walls that are mostly windows and sliding doors, others are enclosed by conventional walls.
 Modular construction makes this variety difficult to achieve.